-WABIGOON LAKE — Wabigoon Lake Ojibway Nation members are receiving their first “milestone payment” from the federally mandated agency that aims to build an underground nuclear repository upstream from their reserve.
+WABIGOON LAKE — Wabigoon Lake Ojibway Nation appears to have received its first “milestone payment” from the federally mandated agency that aims to build an underground nuclear repository upstream from their reserve.

 In that referendum, Wabigoon Lake members gave “an overwhelming mandate to continue to the next phase of this project,” Chief Clayton Wetelainen told Newswatch last November.